nixworks/public/news/2010/06/17/README.md

 ##### Turkey
 ### [Turkish warplanes carry out a series of airstrikes against suspected Kurdish targets in Iraq and Turkish soldiers withdraw from Iraqi territory after sending troops in pursuit of Kurdish rebels in the latest fighting between Turkey and Kurdish rebels. ](/news/2010/06/17/turkish-warplanes-carry-out-a-series-of-airstrikes-against-suspected-kurdish-targets-in-iraq-and-turkish-soldiers-withdraw-from-iraqi-territ.md)
-_Context: Iraq, Turkey, disarm, Kurdish, Kurdistan Workers' Party_
+_Context: disarm, Kurdistan Workers' Party, Kurdish, Turkey, Iraq_

 ##### Times Square bomber
 ### [The Times Square bombing attempt suspect is indicted on 10 terrorism and weapons charges in New York City. ](/news/2010/06/17/the-times-square-bombing-attempt-suspect-is-indicted-on-10-terrorism-and-weapons-charges-in-new-york-city.md)
-_Context: New York City, Times Square bomber_
+_Context: Times Square bomber, New York City_

 ##### Canadian
 ### [A four-year Canadian inquiry concludes that a "cascading series of errors" led to the bombing of Air India Flight 182 which crashed into the Atlantic Ocean south of Ireland on 23 June 1985, killing all 329 people on board. ](/news/2010/06/17/a-four-year-canadian-inquiry-concludes-that-a-cascading-series-of-errors-led-to-the-bombing-of-air-india-flight-182-which-crashed-into-the.md)